youweiliang/drugchat/README.md

 [here](pipeline/configs/models/drugchat.yaml#L16) at Line 16.

-Download the GNN and CNN checkpoints and save them in a folder named `ckpt` under this repo.
-The file would be
+Download the GNN and CNN checkpoints from the [Google drive](https://drive.google.com/drive/folders/1DlLzYf7MHHdA09l5Cv3H5KUULmtazwo1?usp=sharing) and save them in a folder named `ckpt` under this repo.
+The files would be like
 ```
 ckpt
 ├── gcn_contextpred.pth